bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 - Do not replace the jack terminal with another type, as its footprint is very specific and others will either not fit or they have the wrong pinout.<br>
 - L1 and L2 are for SMD inductors.
 If you want to use through-hole inductors instead you need to use L3 and L4 instead.

-## Schematic
-The schematic will be here shortly.

 ## Component list
 Please see above for the Reichelt shopping list.